garosan/solidity_notes/rare_skills/beginner_solidity_tutorial/14_constructor.md

 }
 ```

-Note that we don’t specify `public` because **constructors can't be modified with things like pure, view, public**.
+Note that we don't specify `public` because **constructors can't be modified with things like pure, view, public**.

 If you wanted the banker to be configured by the person deploying the contract, then you could use it as a function argument.